Advice > Software engineering

 InterviewBit AI is part of the new wave of AI-powered coding mock interview sites.
 Here, you can practice problems in a simulated environment with a bot that evaluates your answers, explains mistakes, and gives tips on communication.
 It’s especially useful for repeated practice on demand, when you don’t have time to schedule a human mock.

 But it’s not a replacement for live feedback.
-AI struggles to judge how clearly you explained your thought process, whether your reasoning was easy to follow, or how confident you sounded.
-Those are critical in coding interviews but harder for AI to evaluate.
+AI struggles to judge how clearly you explain your thought process, whether your reasoning is easy to follow, or how confident you sound.
+These are critical in coding interviews but harder for AI to evaluate.

 And AI for mock interviews can be overly positive.
-This can hide real weaknesses — for example, glossing over vague explanations, unclear reasoning, or filler words that would instantly raise flags in a real interview.
+This can hide real weaknesses.
+For example, glossing over vague explanations, unclear reasoning, or filler words would instantly raise flags in a real interview.

 Of course, there’s a lot of good to be gained with AI interviewers, too.
 The main advantage is cost.
 AI mock interviews are typically much cheaper than working with human interviewers, making them accessible for frequent practice sessions.
 Plus, they're available whenever you need them, so you can fit practice into your schedule without booking ahead.